B-Baumeister/B-Baumeister/README.md

 # Hi there and welcome on my Git-Account 😊

+My name is Bonnie and I have started my new life as a web developer!

+## **Other experience**
+- Grafic design (Adobe Illustrator, Indesign, Photoshop)
+- 3D developing of cloth (CLO, vStitcher)
+- 2D CAD Systems for Cloth (Gerber, Lectra, Grafis)

 <!--
 **B-Baumeister/B-Baumeister** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.